In-Browser Coding Interview Practice for Data...

 Interview performance is a skill, not knowledge.
 You can know what ROW_NUMBER does, know the syntax for window functions, and know the difference between RANK and DENSE_RANK.
 But if you haven't written these patterns dozens of times, you will be slow under pressure.
 Slow candidates fail interviews even when they know the material.

 Syntax fluency.
 After writing 40 window functions, you stop thinking about the syntax.
 PARTITION BY, ORDER BY, ROWS BETWEEN: these flow from your fingers automatically.
-In the interview, you spend your cognitive energy on the logic, not on remembering whether it's "OVER (PARTITION BY x ORDER BY y)" or "OVER (ORDER BY y PARTITION BY x)."
+In the interview, you spend your cognitive energy on the logic, not on remembering whether it's 'OVER (PARTITION BY x ORDER BY y)' or 'OVER (ORDER BY y PARTITION BY x).'

 Debugging instinct.
 When your query returns 47 rows instead of 50, you develop an instinct for where to look.
 Is it a JOIN that dropped rows?
 A WHERE filter that excluded NULLs?
 A window function that produced duplicates?
 This debugging instinct only develops through practice.
 You can't build it by reading solutions.